rhnmac/personal-site/index.md

 I lead operations at Valthos.

-Before Valthos, I worked on special projects and business operations at Anduril Industries, where I've led work across pricing, contract strategy, capital raises, M&A integration, and manufacturing operations.
+Before Valthos, I worked on special projects and business operations at Anduril Industries, where I led work across pricing, contract strategy, capital raises, M&A integration, and manufacturing operations.

 Before Anduril, I was an investment banking analyst at Goldman Sachs